lentendu/DeltaMP/README.md

 + __Bind barcode to primer for demultiplexing__: *Illumina specific parameter*, "yes" or "no".
 For dual-indexing, control binding of barcodes with the forward/reverse primer to increase demultiplexing accuracy.
 The first barcode in a pair is only search associated with the forward primer at 5'-end and the second barcode is only search associated with the reverse primer at 5'-end, in both paired libraries.
 The default is “no”.

 + __Orientation threshold__: *Illumina specific parameter*, a percentage of raw demultiplexed reads above which to keep using reads in a certain orientation (forward primer in R1 and reverse primer in R2, and/or reverse primer in R1 and forward primer in R2).
 The default is 1.

++ __Barcoding kit__: *Nanopore specific parameter*, RBK for rapid barcoding kit or NBD for native barocding kit.
+The default is NBD.

 ### TARGET section